fernando-magrina/UKParliament.CodeTest.Magrina/README.md

 To keep things simple, I avoided bringing in extra libraries.
 For example, instead of using AutoMapper and FluentValidation (which I do like), I handled mapping and validations manually to keep the code straightforward.

+## Deployed to Azure App Service using GitHub Actions.

+I also deployed the code to my private Azure App Serive and can be accessed here https://uk-fernando-magrina-interview.azurewebsites.net/

 ## Node.js Version

 - I started the project using Node.js v20.16.0 LTS, as mentioned in the README from UK Parliament - Product Team Home Exercise.